WELCOME TO FAMILY CAMP

 PARKING

-Plan to pay $20/day for parking.
+Plan to pay $22 per day for parking.
 They accept credit and debit cards.

 UNLOADING LUGGAGE

 When arriving at the Catalina Express Terminal, pull up to the terminal gate entrance to unload your luggage (see photo above).
 One adult can then park the car while the other adult and the kids take the luggage to check in.
-CBS staff will be available to help if you have young kids who cannot manage the luggage and the kids independently (we’ve all been there!).
+CBS staff will be available to help those of you with young kids who cannot manage luggage (we’ve all been there!).
 Plan to carry your luggage onto the boat when it’s time to embark.
-CBS staff will be available to help families that need extra help loading luggage onto the boat.
+CBS staff will be available to help families that need extra help loading luggage.

 PACKING